kgish/gishtech.com/README.md

 }
 ```

 So how does this result in the correct banner image appearing?
-Very simple, Sass to the rescue!
+Very simple.
+Sass to the rescue!

 We start by defining a [@mixin directive](http://sass-lang.com/documentation/file.SASS_REFERENCE.html#mixins) in the
 `globals.scss` file as follows: